Spreading speeds in reducible multitype branching random walk: Further lower bounds

-Theorem \ref{refined main theorem} improves on the lower bound in Theorem \ref{prelim main theorem} in some cases, and matches the upper bound already obtained.
-It is not too hard to obtain with the machinery already established.
-Recall that $\flt{f}=\Fd{(\swFd{f})}=\Fd{(\sw{(\Fd{f})})}$ and that this is closely related to $\nat{f}$, as described in Lemma \ref{nat=flt}.
+Note that Kawata [(\citeyear{MR0464353}), Theorem 7.7.4] shows that the $\limsup$ of the sequences in~(\ref{nicenearpsio}) and (\ref{nicenearpsiu}) must be $-\psio$ and $-\psiu$, respectively.
+Thus, the substance of each condition is that the lim inf equals the corresponding lim sup.
+This theorem improves on the lower bound in Theorem~\ref{prelimmaintheorem} in some cases, and matches the upper bound already obtained.
+It is not too hard to obtain with the machinery already established. \begin{lem} In a sequential process, let $\upsilon\in\pen$, $\tau\in\last$, $\psio$ and $\psiu$ as in Theorem~\ref{refinedmaintheorem} and suppose that for $\nu\in\first$, and $k$-convex $f$ with $\Gamma(f^{\ast})>-\infty$,